Ai-riku/Trading-setups/ib_forex_setup/README.md

 In case of questions, please write to:
 - Your support manager (if you’re a present EPAT student)
 - The alumni team (if you’re a past EPAT student and an alumnus)
-- QuantInsti coordinates you see on our “Contact Us” page: [https://www.quantinsti.com/contact-us](https://www.quantinsti.com/contact-us)
+- QuantInsti coordinates you, see on our “Contact Us” page: [https://www.quantinsti.com/contact-us](https://www.quantinsti.com/contact-us)

 <a id='start'></a>
 ## Quick start
-1. Download the "trading_setup_folder" zip file, unzip it, and move the unzipped folder into the “..path_to/Jts" folder.
+1. Download the "dist" and the "samples" folders, and save them in the “..path_to/Jts/setup" folder.
 2. Open an Anaconda terminal (or a terminal in Linux or Mac), then type (wait until each command is completely run):

     - conda create --name setup_env python=3.12